Berwick, Pennsylvania: Geography

-Berwick is located in Columbia County and eastern Columbia County, bordered to the north by Briar Creek Township, to the west by Briar Creek borough, to the south across the Susquehanna River by Mifflin Township, and to the east by Salem Township in Luzerne County.
+Berwick is located in eastern Columbia County, bordered to the north by Briar Creek Township, to the west by Briar Creek borough, to the south across the Susquehanna River by Mifflin Township, and to the east by Salem Township in Luzerne County.
 The borough of Nescopeck in Luzerne County is to the southeast, across the Susquehanna.
+The Borough of Berwick and East Berwick (in Salem Township) are separated by the Luzerne County border, which passes right through the townscape.

 According to the United States Census Bureau, Berwick has a total area of 8.43 km2, of which 7.97 km2 is land and 0.46 km2, or 5.45%, is water.

 U.S. Route 11 runs through the center of Berwick as Front Street (one-way northeast) and Second Street (one-way southwest).
 US 11 leads northeast 26 mi to Kingston, across the Susquehanna from Wilkes-Barre, and southwest 12 mi to Bloomsburg, the Columbia County seat.
 Pennsylvania Route 93 shares Front and Second Streets with US 11 in the center of Berwick, but turns south to cross the Susquehanna via the Market Street Bridge to Nescopeck.
 In the other direction, PA 93 splits west from US 11 as Orange Street and leads 10 mi to Orangeville.

 Interstate 80 passes south of Berwick, with the closest exits being at US 11, 6 mi southwest of town, and at PA 93, 9 mi southeast of town.

 The eastern terminus of the Susquehanna, Bloomsburg, and Berwick Railroad was formerly in Berwick.
 The Pennsylvania Canal (North Branch Division) formerly went along the Susquehanna River at Berwick, where there was a lock that raised or lowered canal boats 8.48 ft.

+Greater Berwick

+"Greater Berwick" refers to the borough of Berwick and its surrounding communities across Columbia and Luzerne counties.
+Historically and geographically, the area is defined by its location along the Susquehanna River and is centered around the industrial and commercial hub of Berwick Borough.

+The boundaries of the "Greater Berwick" region are frequently defined by the Berwick Area School District, which provides educational services to seven distinct municipalities across two counties.
+In Columbia County, the district encompasses Berwick Borough, Briar Creek Borough, and Briar Creek Township.
+It also extends into Luzerne County, serving students from Nescopeck Borough, Nescopeck Township, Salem Township, and Hollenback Township.